We’ve taken a deep dive into some commonly asked about areas when it comes to closing a card with an outstanding balance still on it.

 How to close a credit card with a balance

-Step 2: call your bank.
+- Call your provider.
 Although a lot of credit card providers let you cancel your account online, it might be worth speaking to someone first to see if there are any outstanding fees or pending transactions that could affect your account.

-Step 4: make the most of any leftover rewards points.
-To make sure they don’t go to waste either redeem them or transfer them (if you can).
+- Make the most of any leftover rewards points.
+To make sure they don’t go to waste, either redeem them or transfer them (if you can).

 What are my other options?